Specifications

 Assay Principle:

-The Estrone-3-Glucuronide (E1G) ELISA Kit quantitatively measures E1G in urine, tissue culture media, and fecal extracts.
-The Estrone-3-Glucuronide (E1G) ELISA Kit is a competitive ELISA with a run time of 2.5 hours.
-Please read the complete kit insert for more information before performing this assay.
+The DetectX® Estrone-3-Glucuronide (E1G) ELISA Kit quantitatively measures E1G in urine, tissue culture media, and fecal extracts.
+This competitive ELISA has a run time of 2.5 hours.
+Read the complete kit insert for detailed instructions before starting the assay.
+The kit includes an E1G standard to establish an accurate standard curve.

 Background: